Veterans Crises Line: 800-273-8255

 Once accepted, you can just walk in to see your Primary Doctor (emergency) or send them an e-mail for an appointment, usually the next day, but can be longer if a non-emergency (Primary Doctors are required to respond within 72 hours to e-mails - but if an emergency, my experience is the response was within a few minutes).

 Your Primary will automatically see you yearly for a physical.
 Specialists, in my experience, are 7 to 10 days, unless an emergency.
 Cost?
-If you are not retired military or disabled by at least 30%, you will have a co-pay of $15 for your Primary (physical is usually about 45 minutes), $50 for specialists and $8 for a month’s supply of any medication (or the time required for your prescription).
-Surgery, x-rays, blood draws and virtually anything else, including hospital stays are FREE.
+If you are not retired military or disabled by at least 30%, you will have a co-pay of $15 for your Primary (physical is usually about 45 minutes), $50 for specialists and $8 for a month’s supply of any medication.
+Surgery, hospital admissions, x-rays, labs and virtually anything else are FREE.

 This is a really good deal.
-I have been in the system for over 14 years and it’s been amazing.
+I have been in the system for over 15 years and it’s been amazing.
 Great Doctors, nurses, facilities…basically everything.
 Meds are mailed to my home.
 ER services, too, up in Denver.
-Where?
+Where do you get care?
 The Colorado Springs clinic is at 3141 Centennial Boulevard, Colorado Springs, CO 80907.
-The VA Hospital/Medical Center is at 1700 N Wheeling ST, Aurora CO 8004 .
+The VA Hospital/Medical Center is at 1700 N Wheeling ST, Aurora CO 80045.
 If you need directions, a Google search works.
 They are both reasonably close.

 Copyright © 2021 El Paso County Colorado Progressive Veterans - All Rights Reserved.

 Powered By People Just Like YOU